Melodears

 The Melo-dears vocal trio was a female trio in the American Midwest.
 The trio was founded and managed by singer Arleen Gladys Reuse of Chicago, with several and various vocalists rounding out the trio, with support personnel from her friends at St. Mark's Lutheran Church, also in Chicago.
-This vocal trio formed in the late 1930s when Arleen (1921–2013) was still a teenager, and disbanded in 1949 when Arleen married Rev. William H. Knoderer, Jr. and became choir director at several Lutheran Churches in Indiana, Ohio and Illinois.
-Arleen also sang with the St. Louis Summer Musicals programs (latter 1940s) and with the Springfield Municipal Opera in Ohio (1956–1967) where she sang a number of lead and supporting roles.
+This vocal trio formed in the late 1930s when Arleen (1921–2013) was still a teenager, and disbanded in 1949 when Arleen married Rev. William H. Knoderer Jr. and became choir director at several Lutheran Churches in Indiana, Ohio and Illinois.
+Arleen also sang with the St. Louis Summer Musicals programs (late 1940s) and with the Springfield Municipal Opera in Ohio (1956–1967) where she sang a number of lead and supporting roles.
 The Melo-dears made at least one appearance on the first television station in Chicago and traveled the midwest.
 See Bullet Point #3 for more information.

 Band members

 Hutton was the bandleader and singer.
 When the band was first formed in 1934, she was 18 years old.
 She was often billed as the "Blonde Bombshell of Rhythm".

 The band recruited several top female musicians from the United States and Canada.
-The original 1934 band consisted of trumpeters Kay Walsh, Estelle Slavin, and Elvirah Roh, trombonists Ruth McMurray and Althea Heuman, Ruth Bradley, saxophonists and clarinetists Betty Stitcht, Helen Ruth, and Audrey Hall, pianists Jerrine Hyde and Miriam Greenfield, guitarists Helen Baker, bassist Marie Lebz, and drummer Lil Singer.
+The original 1934 band consisted of trumpeters Kay Walsh, Estelle Slavin, and Elvirah Roh, trombonists Ruth McMurray and Althea Heuman, Ruth Bradley, saxophonists and clarinetists Betty Stitcht, Helen Ruth, and Audrey Hall, pianists Jerrine Hyde and Miriam Greenfield, guitarists Helen Baker, bassist Marie Lenz, and drummer Lil Singer.

 Later notable band members included trumpet player Frances Klein, pianist Ruth Lowe Sandler, who played from 1934 to 1938, saxophonist Jane Cullum, guitarist Marian Gange, trumpeter Mardell "Owen" Winstead, and trombonist Alyse Wells.
 Mirian Stiglitz Saperstein also toured with the band as a saxophonist in the 1930s.
 In 1936, Ruth Lowe became the band's new pianist after the previous pianist took ill.
 Virginia Mayers became the drummer after Lil Singer.